 One of the factors that draws people to Android over iOS is the increased level of customization offered by Google’s OS.
-You can easily make tweaks that are not possible on iOS.
-Users may set all types of live wallpapers, change launchers and even do things like theme the system keyboard.
+It’s easy to make tweaks that are not possible on iOS.
+Users can set all types of live wallpapers, change launchers, and even do things like theme the system keyboard.
 You can customize an Android’s lock screen and adjust the security settings to your taste.

-It isn’t immediately obvious how to set custom notifications, alarms or ringtones.
+One thing that isn’t immediately obvious, though, is how to set custom notifications, alarms, and ringtones.
 Some of the stock Android sounds are cool, but setting your own notification sounds really adds that personal touch to your device–and it seems like the sort of thing you should be able to do, doesn’t it?
-These days we spend so much time on our devices, we might as well customize them to our preferences.
+These days we spend so much time on our devices, we might as well customize them.

-Today we’ll be exploring what’s probably the most straightforward way of setting your desired notification, alarm and/or ringtone.
-No special bells or whistles are required to do this, so you can go ahead and breathe that sigh of relief now.
+Today we’ll be exploring what’s probably the most straightforward way of setting your desired notification, alarm, or ringtone.
+No special bells or whistles are required to do this, so you can go ahead and put away your rootkit and sonic screwdriver.

 How It Works

 Before we begin, please note that I’m using a Google Nexus 5 running Android 6.0.1 and a Windows PC as the basis for this article.
-This method should apply to most if not all Android devices with little variation, and it should also be easily repeatable on other computer operating systems.
+This method should apply to most, if not all, Android devices with little variation.
+It should also be easily repeatable on other computer operating systems.

-Now you’ll need to transfer the audio files(s) you wish to use.
+Now you’ll need to transfer in the audio files(s) you wish to use.
 If you want a file to be available as a ringtone, put it in “Ringtones,” and so on.
 The list of supported media formats on Android can be found here.
 You should check them out just in case.
-However, you will probably be using an MP3 as this is the most common and easy to work with format due to its widespread use.
+However, you will probably be using an MP3, as this is the most common and easy to work with format due to its widespread use.

 Now it’s time to shift our focus to your Android device.
-I really love the song “Wasteland,” so this is what I’ll be using in all of the examples; and that is the song I put in all three folders: “Alarms,” “Notifications,” and “Ringtones.”
+I really love the song “Wasteland,” so this is what I’ll be using in all of these examples.
+I put Wasteland in all three folders: “Alarms,” “Notifications,” and “Ringtones.”
 But now we need to get the phone to use those files.